Wang International Standard Code for Information Interchange

-Wang International Standard Code for Information Interchange (WISCII) is a proprietary version of ASCII used by Wang Computer Corp on their personal computers and minicomputers in the 1980s.
-WISCII was used on the Wang PC (an IBM-PC compatible), as well as the Alliance APC, OIS, and VS systems.
-The first 126 characters were the same as ASCII (7-bit), but the remaining characters (ASCII 127-255), which consisted mostly of international letter symbols, were used only by Wang systems.
+Wang International Standard Code for Information Interchange (WISCII) is an extended ASCII character encoding supporting many European languages and a few graphics symbols, used by Wang Laboratories in their personal computers and minicomputers in the 1980s.
+WISCII was used on the Wang PC as well as the Alliance APC, OIS, and VS systems.
+Wang abandoned use of this character set when they started making PC clones.